jongrim/map-object-keys/README.md

 # map-object-keys

 So you want to map keys of an object and you want to feel like a badass while doing it?
-Hell yeah, how's this feel?!
+Hell yeah, check this out:

 ```js
 const mapObjectKeys = require('map-object-keys');